Tommy DeVito (musician)

-Gaetano "Tommy" DeVito (June 19, 1928 – September 21, 2020) was an American musician and singer, best known as a founding member, vocalist, and lead guitarist of rock band the Four Seasons.
+Gaetano "Tommy" DeVito (June 19, 1928 – September 21, 2020) was an American musician.
+He was best known as a founding member, vocalist, and lead guitarist of rock band the Four Seasons.

 Early years

-DeVito was born in Belleville, New Jersey, United States, the youngest of nine children in an Italian-American family.
+DeVito was born in Belleville, New Jersey, the youngest of nine children in an Italian-American family.
 At eight years old, he taught himself to play his brother's guitar by listening to country music on the radio.
 By the time he was 12, he was playing for tips in neighborhood taverns.
 He quit school after the eighth grade.
-(Belleville High made him an honorary graduate in 2007.)
-By 16, he had his own R&B band and was making $20 or $25 a night.
+(Belleville High School made him an honorary graduate in 2007.)
+DeVito was arrested for petty crimes and during time in prison improved on his guitar skills and by the time he was sixteen, he had his own R&B band and was making $20 or $25 a night.

 Career

-DeVito's musical career began in the early 1950s when he formed "the Variety Trio" with his brother Nick DeVito and Hank Majewski.
+In the early 1950s, DeVito formed "the Variety Trio" with his brother Nick DeVito and Hank Majewski.
 This core group performed under various names and changing lineups.
-The band expanded to a quartet and changed its name to "the Variatones" including the addition in 1954 of singer Francis Castelluccio (later known as Frankie Valli).
+The band expanded to a quartet as early as 1954 and changed its name to "the Variatones" including the addition in 1954 of singer Francis Castelluccio (later known as Frankie Valli).
 When they were signed to a recording contract with RCA Victor, in 1956, the quartet of DeVito/DeVito/Hank Majewski/Valli had renamed themselves "the Four Lovers".
 Tommy and Frankie remained the only consistent members of the Four Lovers, as the group released seven singles and one album under the Four Lovers name.
 Their 1956 debut single, Otis Blackwell's "You're the Apple of My Eye", achieved enough national sales to appear as a minor hit on the Billboard Hot 100 singles chart.
 The single landed Tommy his first national television appearance, when the Four Lovers appeared on The Ed Sullivan Show in 1956.